 The Chancellor unveiled his Budget with a focus on support for businesses in the face of the new coronavirus.

-Chancellor Rishi Sunak announced a range of measures in the Budget to help the economy withstand the impact of coronavirus, including changes to sick pay and to support for some self employed people.
+Chancellor Rishi Sunak announced a range of measures in the Budget to help the economy withstand the impact of coronavirus, including changes to sick pay and support for some self-employed people.

 He told MPs on Wednesday that “for a period it’s going to be tough”.
 But he insisted that the economy is robust and that “life will return to normal”.
 He announced that:

 Sunak said up to a fifth of the working population may be off sick at one time due to coronavirus.
 He described the £30 billion stimulus package as “temporary, timely and targeted”.

 The government also pledged to introduce a Carers Leave policy after it has consulted on the best way to go about that.